-Some religious practices have institutional stipulations that enforce celibacy and human nature (naturally) fights back.
-We see such abuses that later get institutionalized.
-Only if Pope opens the door for the clergy to be married and stat normal life, that we will see a true decrease in such incidences.
+The report below talks about the Pope allowing for marriage for the priests.
+Only if the Pope opens the door for the clergy to be married and start a normal life, that we will see a true decrease in such incidences.

-Sometimes back, during medieval period, that happened.
-We froze varna and subdued our women.
+It is important to keep our ideas open and align with nature.
+Freezing change is counterproductive.
+The day we freeze evolution, we stop growing though and the only way to keep vibrant and dynamic is to keep listening, debating, and evolving with a sense of accommodation and assimilation.
+Sometimes back, during the medieval period, Hinduism froze varna and subdued our women.
 We wiped out meritocracy by institutionalizing nepotism and feudalism.
-We created a majority subservient to those who captured the institutions – religious, social, family, political etc. thus weakening our institutions.
+We created a majority that was subservient to those who captured the institutions – religious, social, family, political, etc. thus weakening our institutions.

 Pope admits clerical abuse of nuns including sexual slavery